zebra314/quartz/content/notes/learning/language/TOEFL_tips.md

 - State your opnion with supporting details (2 ~ 3 sentences)
   > Personally, I believe that ...
 For example, ...
   > My personal belief is that ...
 For instance, ...
+  > Personally speaking, ... , ...

 - Acknowledge the point of view of others, explain why you disagree/agree with them
   > I understand ... concern over ..., but I believe he misses another critical point. ...
   > I totally agree with ... point about ..., and I would like to add that ...
+  > However, I have to admit that ... makes a good point. ...

 - Conclusion (1 sentence )
   > ...(reason), which is why I believe that ...(point)